This is the fourth of seven topic-based reports, as outlined in the Family Violence Reform Implementation Monitor's plan for 2021–2022.

 The system operating framework could also help build a shared understanding of how the work of various parts of the system comes together to achieve the vision in Free From Violence.
 For example, the Free From Violence second action plan was developed based on heavy engagement with the sector and outlines agreed strategic priorities for government-funded primary prevention efforts in Victoria.
 However, many stakeholders delivering prevention projects on the ground did not or could not describe their role in contributing to delivering Free From Violence outcomes.
 While such an action plan cannot capture all primary prevention activity occurring across the state, strengthened communication, at the very least, may be required to ensure a shared understanding of how local work connects to the Free From Violence pillars.

 There is also an opportunity to better link Free From Violence activities with expected outcomes [relates to action 1].
-Free From Violence includes an outcomes framework that reflects Domain 1 from the and focuses on using and building the evidence base.
+Free From Violence includes an outcomes framework that reflects Domain 1 from the Family Violence Outcomes and focuses on using and building the evidence base.
 This is essential given the known gaps in data availability and evidence about priority groups (discussed in a later chapter).
 However, it does not describe an evidence-based theory of change that connects its suite of actions with the outcomes it ultimately expects to see.
 In particular, it does not articulate the range of interventions to be pursued within various settings that are aligned with the essential actions to address the drivers of violence against women outlined in Change the Story or the other essential actions that are needed to address the drivers of family violence for other groups.

 The development of a theory of change by Respect Victoria was a commitment in the Family Violence Reform Rolling Action Plan 2020–2023, due in 2020–21, but has been delayed to allow for further engagement with the sector, and to ensure alignment with Respect Victoria’s next strategic plan.
 Developing this theory of change is critical because it has the potential to very explicitly state the activities required to ultimately generate population-wide outcomes, and describe how far the current work program can go to deliver these.
 We expect that the theory of change will be strongly aligned to Change the Story, to other evidence about the prevention of family violence among diverse groups (being clear about where evidence needs to be developed) and to the key settings and life stages described in the second action plan.
 The theory of change will also have an important role informing the actions in the third Free From Violence action plan.